National Institutes of Health

 The Scope + Constraints

-I was tasked with meeting with and analyzing the requirements with the team and NIH stakeholders and creating an interactive "One In A Million" kiosk that would engage visitors to the mobile exhibit and feel comfortable enough to participate by volunteering their personal health information.
+I was tasked with meeting with, and analyzing the requirements of NIH stakeholders, then conceptualizing an interactive "One In A Million" kiosk that would engage visitors to the mobile exhibit and feel comfortable enough to participate by volunteering their personal health information.

 Based on a number content models, we analyzed the requirements and investigated creating an easy to understand digital experience that would coincide with the user's physical experience within the mobile unit.